eftomi/SheetDefinedFunctionsInExcel/README.md

 ### Module inputs

 Our "projectile" model takes four arguments - initial speed, angle and altitude, and the time after lounch for which we are estimating the position of the projectile.
-We define each of the four inputs with function ModuleInput() which syntax:
+We define each of the four inputs with function ModuleInput() which looks like:

 `=ModuleInput(module_name, module_range, input_name, input_initial_value)`

 - `module_name` is the name for our module.
 Since we can have many modules (many sheet defined functions), it is essential that we distinguish them by unique names.
-- `module_range` is the range of cells where the module is defined.
+- `module_range` is the range of cells where the module structure and formulas are defined.
 - `input_name` is the name of the input argument.
-- `input_initial_value` is the initial value for the input argument.
+- `input_initial_value` is the initial value for this input argument.
 This value will be used by our model while we are developing its inner structure and formulas.
-When the model will be used from "outside", this value will be ignored.
+When the model will be used from "outside", this value will be overriden.

 In our case, we can redefine four inputs in cells B2 to B5 as: